 She grew up in Italy with German parents and studied Film at the European Institute of Design in Rome and Screenwriting at Vancouver Film School.
-Her feature length screenplay Whales was selected to be a part of the Kitzbuehl Writing Residency and was a finalist at Oscar Qualifying Nashville Film Festival and the Beverly Film Festival.
-Her short films have screened at 45+ Festivals and won 30+ Awards.
-She is also the Founder and Artistic Director of the Elba Film Festival and Nostos Screenwriting Retreat, a script development lab in Tuscany.
+Her feature length screenplays were selected in Oscar Qualifying Film Festivals and her short films have been showcased in many Festivals around the world.

 Whales is a film about a family’s secluded, twisted world.
 A homage to sisterhood and the impact that lies can have on our lives.